Grand Forks, North Dakota

 Sunny Days: 197

-50100 Affordability
+95100 Affordability

-89100 Schools
+90100 Schools

-31100 Diversity
+60100 Diversity

-82100 Safety
+90100 Safety

-Housing
+Housing Affordability

 Home prices in Grand Forks are hard to beat.
-Due to its isolated location and low population, there are an abundance of affordable homes, particularly compared to other college towns.
+Due to its isolated location and low population, there is an abundance of affordable homes, particularly compared to other college towns.
 Add to that its convenient position midway to just about everything in the region: Duluth, Minneapolis, Winnipeg, and the western side of North Dakota, and many find it the ideal place to buy.
 The price you pay for a one-bedroom apartment in much of the country will net you a large, spacious home in Grand Forks.

-The weather is undeniably the hardest part of Grand Forks to both longtime residents and newcomers.
+The weather is undeniably the hardest part of Grand Forks for both longtime residents and newcomers.
 The cold arrives after Labor Day, and Winter officially begins in late October.
 From there, it does not let up until late April or early May most years.
 The flat landscape leads to wind chills and massive amounts of snow most of the winter, and the omnipresent darkness can also negatively affect those who suffer from Seasonal Affective Disorder.
 Summer in turn tends to be hot and humid, and residents frequently have to contend with high amounts of insects and flash flooding from the river.
 Keep it in mind before making the move.

 Additionally, keep in mind that while Grand Forks is a college town and the student population might run a bit more progressive, Grand Forks is a conservative city so buyer beware if that ain't your cup of tea.

-Check out the Grand Forks calendar of events to see how the city plays during the year: https://www.visitgrandforks.com/events/
+Check out the Grand Forks calendar of events to see how the city plays during the year.

-Wind farming is a major source of jobs for scientists and general workers in the the energy industry.
+Wind farming is a major source of jobs for scientists and general workers in the energy industry.
 And of course, Grand Forks’ agricultural sector continues to thrive to this day, along with the food processing plant.
-It's a surprisingly diverse economic base for a city that is at a distance from the obvious financial centers.
+It's a surprisingly diverse economic base for a city that is at a distance from financial centers.

 Why You Should Move Here Now